seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Let my disclaiming from a purposed evil
 Free me so far in your most generous thoughts,
 That I have shot mine arrow o'er the house,
-And hurt my brother.
+And hurt my brother. /

 **LAERTES**
-I am satisfied in nature,
+/ I am satisfied in nature,
 Whose motive, in this case, should stir me most
-To my revenge: but in my terms of honour
+To my revenge: but in my terms of honor
 I stand aloof; and will no reconcilement,
-Till by some elder masters, of known honour,
+Till by some elder masters, of known honor,
 I have a voice and precedent of peace,
 To keep my name ungored.
 But till that time,
 I do receive your offer'd love like love,
-And will not wrong it.
+And will not wrong it. /

 **HAMLET**
-I embrace it freely;
+/ I embrace it freely;
 And will this brother's wager frankly play.
 Give us the foils.
-Come on.
+Come on. /

 **LAERTES**
-Come, one for me.
+/ Come, one for me.

 **HAMLET**
 I'll be your foil, Laertes: in mine ignorance
 Your skill shall, like a star i' the darkest night,
-Stick fiery off indeed.
+Stick fiery off indeed. /

 **LAERTES**
-You mock me, sir.
+/ You mock me, sir.

 **HAMLET**
 No, by this hand.

 **KING CLAUDIUS**
 Give them the foils, young Osric.
 Cousin Hamlet,
-You know the wager?
+You know the wager? /

 **HAMLET**
-Very well, my lord
+/ Very well, my lord
 Your grace hath laid the odds o' the weaker side.

 **KING CLAUDIUS**